m4rs-mt/ILGPU/Docs/Kernels.md

 Starting with version [v0.10.0](https://github.com/m4rs-mt/ILGPU/releases/tag/v0.10.0), ILGPU offers the ability to immediately compile and launch kernels via the accelerator methods (similar to those provided by other frameworks).
 ILGPU exposes direct `Launch` and `LaunchAutoGrouped` methods via the `Accelerator` class using a new strong-reference based kernel cache.
-This cache is used for the new launch methods only and can be disabled via the `Caching(CachingMode.NoKernelCaching)` method of `ContextBuilder`.
+This cache is used for the new launch methods only and can be disabled via the flag `ContextFlags.DisableKernelLaunchCaching`.

 ```c#
 class ...